 - Study Abroad opportunities (including China, Ghana, Senegal, and South Africa)

 - College For A Day (opportunity to expose high school males to higher education)

 - Academic advising, resumes, mock interviews, career counseling and more!

 - Black with Blue Passports Program and Podcast

 For updates on Events, Announcements, Job Opportunities, & Scholarships please follow our social media accounts on Instagram & Twitter: @SweattCenter

-Remember, you are not in this alone!
+Remember, as Dr. Sutton always said, you are not in this alone!